userx14/omblepy/README.md

 ```
 python ./omblepy_bridge.py -b COM3 -p -d HEM-7322T
 ```
 Check arduino ide or device manager for correct COMX port on windows.
-On linux lilely `-b /dev/ttyUSB0`.
+On linux likely `-b /dev/ttyUSB0`.

 After the first connection the -p flag can be omitted:
 ```